msunbay/zod-pg/README.md

 ## Schema Output

-The generated Zod schemas will look like this: (example for a "user" table)
+The generated Zod schemas will look something like this: (example for a "user" table)

 ```ts
 // output/tables/user.ts